 The Bath & Body Works, Inc. 401(k) Savings and Retirement Plan (as amended, the "Plan") is a defined contribution plan covering eligible employees of Bath & Body Works, Inc. (the "Company") and certain of its affiliates (collectively, the "Employer").
 The following description of the Plan provides only general information.
-Participants should refer to the Plan document (as amended and restated effective as of April 5, 2021) for a more complete description of the Plan's provisions.
+Participants should refer to the Plan document for a more complete description of the Plan's provisions.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").

-As of December 31, 2022 and 2021, the Plan's investments were held by Matrix Trust Company, the trustee for the Plan.
+As of December 31, 2023 and 2022, the Plan's investments were held by Matrix Trust Company, the trustee for the Plan.